 Page No. 78

-Ques 2: Explain how the global transfer of disease in the pre-modern world helped in the colonisation of the Americas.
+Q2.
+Explain how the global transfer of disease in the pre-modern world helped in the colonization of the Americas.

 (a) The British government’s decision to abolish the Corn Laws.